katyukha/thepath/README.md

   to and from other paths (URL).
 - It is designed to work with file system paths of OS it is compiled for.
   Thus, there is no sense to work with windows-style paths under the linux, etc.
-  Are there any cases when such thing have to be supported?
 - This lib have to be well tested.

-**Warning**: Currently this lib is not tested on Windows or other platforms.
-So, it surelly works on Posix (tested on linux only), but possibly, it should work on other platforms too.
-If you want to help to make it crossplatform, then contact me ( the first thing needed to make it cross platform, is to set up CI to run automated tests on other platforms).

 ## Features